 Get to the line: A

 Oklahoma City did just that tonight, took 26 attempts.
 They were in control all night.
 They were aggressive and that led to excess free throw attempts.
 If the Thunder can get to 26 or so attempts per game, the Thunder are going to go on some kind of run coming up.
 You have to have those easy points and the good guys did tonight.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!